About Us.

 Routes with these trains tend to take up more space than routes without them, so keep this in mind when downloading a TFO Route.

-• OpenBVE development is not an easy task.
+OpenBVE development is not an easy task.
 Creating content takes a long time, especially if you want to make them of high accuracy and detail, like us.
-The route you are waiting for will eventually release, but please, don’t rush us, and allow us as much time as possible for us to release high-quality content.
+The route or train you are waiting for will eventually release, so please, don’t rush us.
+Allow us as much time as needed for us to release high-quality content.